-Cookie Treat Boxes
+DIY Cookie Treat Boxes

-Good morning!
+Hello Crafty Friends!
 This Thursday, October 1st, is National Homemade Cookie Day.
-What this really means is we now all have the perfect excuse to bake cookies, eat cookies, and give cookies.
+What this really means is we all have the perfect excuse to bake cookies, eat cookies, and give cookies.
 If you haven’t noticed yet, I happen to love treat boxes.
 I don’t think I realized this until I started blogging and started to notice just how many treat boxes I make.
 Gingerbread houses, Harry Potter birthday boxes, ice cream cones, more ice cream cones, and now treat boxes for homemade cookies!
 When you think about it, what isn’t to love about a treat box?
 They are cute, decorative, and come with treats!

 This past weekend, we baked the most delicious chocolate chip cookies!
 I love how these cookies, from Brown Eyed Baker, turn out!
 They are so yummy.
 This time I decided to make small versions of the cookies so they would fit better in my treat boxes.